I’m an Actress / Singer, who also writes, produces and directs projects that I love.

 Implications of Cohabitation

 The implications of one man’s life choices seem non-consequential until his wife dies and he attempts to reconnect with his three adult children.
 “Implications of Cohabitation” tells the story of an old-fashioned Ecuadorian father, Nelson, who after the death of his wife, wants to get reacquainted with his three adult kids by inviting himself to live with each one of them, one at a time, which leads to wickedly funny cohabiting situations that reveal past family wounds.
 Matters do not go smoothly as Nelson seeks to reconnect with estranged middle child, Sara, his daughter from an extra-marital affair with Carmen, whom he has not seen in twenty years.
-A heartfelt dark comedy written by (me) Vanessa Verduga and directed by Leni Mendez.
-NOW Playing at The Clurman, Theatre Row (NYC) from August 5th – 26th.
-For tickets, visit http://ImplicationsOfCohabitation.com
+A heartfelt dark comedy written by me and directed by Leni Mendez that played at The Clurman, Theatre Row (NYC) from August 5th – 26th.

 The Hunting of Lost Characters